RPGrimes/Boris_Bikes/README.md

 Task from Week 1 on the Makers bootcamp.
 This task was completed during daily pair-programming sessions with a new partner daily.

-Day 1 partner --> [Courtney Stow](https://github.com/Court534) - Challenges 1 to 10 completed
+Day 1 partner --> [Courtney Stow](https://github.com/Court534) - Challenges 1 to 10 completed.
+We paired using the driver-navigator technique to push-pull commits to our own machines as we took turns.
+Day 2 partner --> [Simon Jacobs](https://github.com/smoni19) - Challenges 7 to 12 completed.
+We picked up where Simon left off on Day 1, therefore we worked on his repository (which is here)[https://github.com/smoni19/Boris_Bikes/commits/main] using the driver/navigator technique to push/pull commits as required.
+At the end of the day I updated my existing repo with the code we finished the day with.

 ## About the task
 The task is to build a program that will emulate all the docking stations, bikes, and infrastructure (repair staff, and so on).